nocta-ui/nocta-ui/CONTRIBUTING.md

 When introducing a new component:

 1. Add or update the MDX documentation under `content/docs`.
 Use the existing pages as references for structure and tone.
-2. Import your demo components from `app/components/ui/<component>/<component>-demos.tsx`.
+2. Import your demo components from `demos/`.
 3. Register the documentation page in `content/docs/meta.json` under the appropriate category heading (e.g. `"---Form---"`).
 This controls sidebar grouping.
 4. Run `pnpm dev` and verify the documentation renders correctly.

-> Remember to keep `mdx-components.tsx`, `content/docs/meta.json`, and `public/registry/registry.json` aligned so the docs, CLI, and registry all agree on the new component’s name and category.
+> Remember to keep `content/docs/meta.json`, and `public/registry/registry.json` aligned so the CLI, and registry all agree on the new component’s name and category.

 ## Accessibility (a11y) Expectations